Irritable bowel syndrome (IBS) can cause a range of uncomfortable symptoms. Home remedies like diet and reducing stress might help.

-The symptoms of irritable bowel syndrome (IBS) are uncomfortable and potentially embarrassing.
-Cramping, bloating, gas, and diarrhea are never fun.
-Yet there are several lifestyle changes and home remedies that you can try to provide some relief.
+The symptoms of irritable bowel syndrome (IBS) can be uncomfortable and potentially embarrassing.
+Abdominal pain, constipation, and diarrhea are never fun.
+Yet there are several lifestyle changes and home remedies that you can try that may provide some relief.

 - dairy products

-IBS can be a pain in the stomach, but you can take steps to prevent or alleviate symptoms.
-Managing your stress and watching your diet are two of the best ways to relieve IBS symptoms from home.
-Talk to your healthcare provider if you’re uncertain about which lifestyle techniques to try or the best way to start them.
+IBS can be a pain in the stomach, but you can take steps to prevent or reduce symptoms.
+Managing your stress and watching your diet are good ways to relieve IBS symptoms at home.